jmart368/SalaryPredictionPortfolio/README.md

 ### Distribution Plots
 ![Snip20210805_23](https://user-images.githubusercontent.com/24769002/128412053-c2feb56c-aaf9-4efa-9beb-e47c0fa6ff8c.png)

-Upon checking for missing values, duplicated values, and values where salary is greater than or equal to $0, it can be noted that the average salary is whithin the range of the middle salary.
+Upon checking for missing values, duplicated values, and values where salary is greater than or equal to $0, it can be noted that the average salary is within the range of the middle salary.
 However, due to some exceptions where certain jobs are being paid more than $220 (see graph above), it can be concluded that average salaries within our data will be greater than the median.
-This means that by looking at average salary (i.e. mean), the data itself will give a better indication on how salaries are allocated.
+This means that by looking at average salary (i.e. mean), the data itself will give us a better indication on how salaries are allocated.
 This will allow us to compare average salaries to other features.

 ### Average Salary vs. Job Type
 ![Snip20210805_10](https://user-images.githubusercontent.com/24769002/128395976-a52c155f-3767-41f9-8a96-63ff44d3784c.png)